 Each Saturday during the FIRST season, we host a video call with several other teams.
-Beginning with the LamBots alone, the call now includes seven teams across Michigan and Mexico (201, 2224, 3096, 3478, 5234, 5436, and 6121).
+Beginning with the LamBots alone, the call now includes eight other teams across Michigan and Mexico (201, 3096, 3478, 5213, 5436, 6121, 6832, 7232).
 Together we discuss strategy, robot design, team organization, outreach, business planning, Chairman's award work and any other topics requiring focus.
-Each year, we make plans to attend competitions with each of these teams when possible.
+We make plans to attend competitions with each of these teams when possible.